Your Christmas recycling guide for a greener festive season

 1. Real Christmas trees

 Don’t let your real tree end up in landfill.
-Here’s how to give it a second life, and get that Christmas tree recycled.
+Here’s how to give it a second life, and practice eco-friendly Christmas recycling habits.

 2. Wrapping paper

-Use the “scrunch test” to check if your wrapping paper is recyclable, if it stays scrunched, it’s good to go.
-Avoid trying to recycle glittery or foil-lined papers, stick to plain or kraft paper for a greener choice.
+Use the “scrunch test” to check if your wrapping paper is recyclable -- if it stays scrunched, it’s good to go.
+Avoid trying to recycle glittery or foil-lined papers, and stick to plain or kraft paper for a greener choice.

 3. Cardboard and Christmas cards

-From shipping boxes to greeting cards, these can easily be recycled if free of glitter or embellishments, when it comes to Christmas recycling it's all about reusing what you can and recycling the rest, which Christmas cards lend themselves best to.
+From shipping boxes to greeting cards, the majority of festive extras can easily be recycled if free of glitter or embellishments.
+When it comes to Christmas recycling, it's all about reusing what you can and recycling the rest, which Christmas cards lend themselves best to.
+If you're unsure, check out this in-depth guide from LessWaste on what can and can't be recycled at Christmas.

 4. Glass bottles and wine corks